rodneylab/gatsby-functions-fauna/README.md

 [Build, Deploy, and Host On The Only Cloud Built For Gatsby](https://www.gatsbyjs.com/cloud/)

-Gatsby Cloud is an end-to-end cloud platform specifically built for the Gatsby framework that combines a modern developer experience with an optimized, global edge network.
+Gatsby Cloud is an end-to-end cloud platform specifically built for the Gatsby framework that combines a modern developer experience with an optimised, global edge network.

 Deploy this starter with one click on [Gatsby Cloud](https://www.gatsbyjs.com/dashboard/deploynow?url=https://github.com/rodneylab/gatsby-functions-fauna):